 Do you want to impress your friends that Budapest has restaurants as hip as those in the East Village?
 You will most likely get a kick out of DOBRUMBA if you’re in for the chic atmosphere, effortlessly cool design, international food, and trendy foreigners surrounding you.
 The largely vegetarian menu, however, is a bit hit-or-miss.

-In the shakshuka, the vegetables don’t quite come together to form a distinctive flavor as they should.
-And the hummus with paprika lacks taste, character, and a creamy texture.
+In the shakshuka, the vegetables don’t quite come together to form a distinctive flavor as they should, and the hummus with paprika lacks taste and a creamy texture.
 On the other hand, the labneh, smothered with chives and olive oil, and the baba ganoush, are light and delicious, as is the basbousa, a cooked sweet semolina cake topped with a creamy yogurt and pomegranate seeds.
 The piri piri chicken will also not disappoint.
-The understated interior design lends the space a markedly Middle Eastern feel.
-When combined with the lively ambiance and central location (in the buzzing Jewish Quarter), it’s understandable why Dobrumba is currently one of the most hyped-up Budapest restaurants.
+The understated interior design lends the space a markedly Middle Eastern feel, and when combined with the lively ambiance and central location within the buzzing Jewish Quarter, it’s understandable why DOBRUMBA is currently one of the most hyped-up Budapest restaurants.
 Reservations are a must.